seamplex/wasora/doc/reference.md

 ##  `PRINT`

-Prints plaint-text data to the standard output or to an output file.
+Print plaint-text and/or formatted data to the standard output or into an output file.

 ~~~wasora
 PRINT [ FILE <file_id> | FILE_PATH <file_path> ] [ NONEWLINE ] [ SEP <string> ] [ NOSEP ] [ HEADER ] [ SKIP_STEP <expr> ] [ SKIP_STATIC_STEP <expr> ] [ SKIP_TIME <expr> ] [ SKIP_HEADER_STEP <expr> ] [ <object_1> <object_2> ... <object_n> ] [ TEXT <string_1> ...
 TEXT <string_n> ]
 ~~~

-Each argument `object` that is not a keyword is expected to be part of the output, can be either a matrix, a vector, an scalar algebraic expression.
-If the given object cannot be solved into a valid matrix, vector or expression, it is treated as a string literal if `IMPLICIT` is `ALLOWED`, otherwise a parser error is raised.
-To explicitly interpret an object as a literal string even if it resolves to a valid numerical expression, it should be prefixed with the `TEXT` keyword.
-Hashes~`#` appearing literal strings have to be quoted to prevent the parser to treat them as comments within the wasora input file.
+Each argument `object` that is not a keyword is expected to be part of the output can be either a matrix, a vector, an scalar algebraic expression.
+If the given objec cannot be solved into a valid matrix, vector or expression, it is treated as string literal if `IMPLICIT` is `ALLOWED`, otherwise a parser error is raised To explicitly interpret an object as a literal string even if it resolves to a vali numerical expression, it should be prefixed with the `TEXT` keyword.
+Hashes~`# appearing literal strings have to be quoted to prevent the parser to treat them a comments within the wasora input file
-Whenever an argument starts with a porcentage sign '%', it is treated as a printf-compatible format definition and all the objects that follow it are printed using the given format until a new format definition is found.
-All the objects are treated as double-precision floating point numbers, so only floating point formats
-should be given.
-The default format is '%e'.
+Whenever an argument starts with a porcentage sign '%', it is treated as printf-compatible format definition and all the objects that follow it are printe using the given format until a new format definition is found.
+All the objects ar treated as double-precision floating point numbers, so only floating point format should be given.
+The default format is '%e'
-Matrices, vectors, scalar expressions, format modifiers and string literals can be given in the desired order, and are processed from left to right.
-Vectors are printed element-by-element in a single row.
-See `PRINT_VECTOR` to print vectors column-wise.
-Matrices are printed element-by-element in a row-major fashion if mixed with other objects but in the natural row and column fashion if it is the only given object.
+Matrices, vectors, scalar expressions, format modifiers and string literals can b given in the desired order, and are processed from left to right Vectors are printed element-by-element in a single row.
+See `PRINT_VECTOR` to prin vectors column-wise.
+Matrices are printed element-by-element in a row-major fashio if mixed with other objects but in the natural row and column fashion if it is th only given object
-If the `FILE` keyword is not provided, default is to write to stdout.
-If the `NONEWLINE` keyword is not provided, default is to write a newline '\\n' character after all the objects are processed.
-The `SEP` keywords expects a string used to separate printed objects, the default is a tab '\\t' character.
-Use the `NOSEP` keyword to define an empty string as object separator.
-If the `HEADER` keyword is given, a single line containing the literal text given for each object is printed at the very first time the `PRINT` instruction is processed, starting with a hash `#` character.
+If the `FILE` keyword is not provided, default is to write to stdout If the `NONEWLINE` keyword is not provided, default is to write a newline '\n' character after all the objects are processed The `SEP` keywords expects a string used to separate printed objects, the default is a tab '\t' character Use the `NOSEP` keyword to define an empty string as object separator If the `HEADER` keyword is given, a single line containing the literal tex given for each object is printed at the very first time the `PRINT` instruction i processed, starting with a hash `#` character
-If the `SKIP_STEP` (`SKIP_STATIC_STEP`)keyword is given, the instruction is processed only every the number of transient (static) steps that results in evaluating the expression, which may not be constant.
-By default the `PRINT` instruction is evaluated every step.
-The `SKIP_HEADER_STEP` keyword works similarly for the optional `HEADER` but by default it is only printed once.
-The `SKIP_TIME` keyword use time advancements to choose how to skip printing and may be useful for non-constant time-step problems.
+If the `SKIP_STEP` (`SKIP_STATIC_STEP`)keyword is given, the instruction is processed only ever the number of transient (static) steps that results in evaluating the expression which may not be constant.
+By default the `PRINT` instruction is evaluated ever step.
+The `SKIP_HEADER_STEP` keyword works similarly for the optional `HEADER` bu by default it is only printed once.
+The `SKIP_TIME` keyword use time advancement to choose how to skip printing and may be useful for non-constant time-step problems

 ##  `PRINT_FUNCTION`

-Prints one or more functions as a table of values of dependent and independent variables.
+Print one or more functions as a table of values of dependent and independent variables.

 ~~~wasora
 PRINT_FUNCTION <function_1> [ { function_2 | expr_1 } ... { function_n | expr_n-1 } ] [ FILE <file_id> | FILE_PATH <file_path> ] [ HEADER ] [ MIN <expr_1> <expr_2> ... <expr_m> ] [ MAX <expr_1> <expr_2> ... <expr_m> ] [ STEP <expr_1> <expr_2> ... <expr_m> ] [ NSTEPs <expr_1> <expr_2> ... <expr_m> ] [ FORMAT <print_format> ] [ PHYSICAL_ENTITY <name> ]